kubeshop/botkube-docs/versioned_docs/version-1.0/installation/elasticsearch/index.md

   where:

-  - **ELASTICSEARCH_ADDRESS** is an address on which ElasticSearch server is reachable e.g https://example.com:9243,
+  - **ELASTICSEARCH_ADDRESS** is an address on which Elasticsearch server is reachable e.g https://example.com:9243,
   - **ELASTICSEARCH_USERNAME** is the username for authentication to Els server,
   - **ELASTICSEARCH_PASSWORD** is a password for the username to authenticate with Els server,
   - **ELASTICSEARCH_INDEX_NAME** _(optional)_ is an index name on which Botkube events will be stored _(default: botkube)_.